beancount/docs/docs/06_beancount_language_syntax.md

                 |-- Cash
                 `-- RGAGX

-We would say that “Assets:US:BofA” is the parent account of “Assets:US:BofA:Checking”, and that the latter is a child account of the former.
+We would say that “`Assets:US:BofA`” is the parent account of “`Assets:US:BofA:Checking`”, and that the latter is a child account of the former.

 ### Commodities / Currencies<a id="commodities-currencies"></a>